LaMMMy/blogfiles/Wrong_Base_Address_Behind_TMG.md

 >ERROR: Error invoking web service [ClientTransportException: HTTP transport error: javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative DNS name matching <myinternalservername.mydomain.com> found.]

-Two things lead to this happening.
+Two things lead to this happening as follows:

 1. The client is using a Mirth service to call our service
 2. The client had recently cached a version of our WCF's wsdl (post-move to behind the TMG)